 WHAT SETS US APARTCONSCIOUS KITCHEN IS DESIGNED TO BUILD CAPACITY IN SCHOOLS

 Serve fresh, local, organic, seasonal, non-GMO food

 Purchase within USDA budget and exceed nutritional guidelines

 Daily scratch-cooked meals from an on-site kitchen

 Dedicated head chef and staff

 Strong commitment to and education around zero waste

 Food literacy through garden, nutrition & culinary curriculum

-Over four years, Conscious Kitchen has transformed school culture in the dining hall and beyond.
+Over six years, Conscious Kitchen has transformed school culture in the dining hall and beyond.
 Teachers report improved attention in class, elevated attendance, fewer headaches and stomachaches, heightened leadership skills exhibited by students, and children treating one another with respect, kindness, and open communication.
 Data shows significantly less food and packaging waste, increased consumption of fruits and veggies, less thirst and hunger, as well as a more equitable school food environment (reduced stigma associated with the school meal program).